asharma391/Green-Meter/README.md

 ## Accomplishments that we're proud of

 I'm proud of creating an intuitive, educational, well-functional tool that increases awareness & provides actionable insights into reducing one's digital carbon footprint.
-I’m also proud about the accuracy of the data given the unconventional and undocumented nature of accurately converting digital activity to a CO2 emission equivalent and also through our successful despite challenges integration of the ElectricityMaps API to ensure utmost data accuracy
+I’m also proud about the accuracy of the data given the unconventional and undocumented nature of accurately converting digital activity to a CO2 emission equivalent and also through our successful despite challenges integration of the ElectricityMaps API to ensure utmost data accuracy.

 ## What we learned